neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 The right to vote is sacred.
 It's essential to live in a free society and to pick a winner on [The Voice](https://www.nbc.com/the-voice).
 Unfortunately, the right to vote is under attack worldwide, and bad actors have used tech to do it.
-Russia interfered with the Brexit referendum in the UK and elections there, in Ukraine, France, and famously in the United States by hacking voting machines and voter registration databases and manipulating social media.
+Russia interfered with the Brexit referendum in the UK and with elections there, Ukraine, France, and famously the United States by hacking voting machines and voter registration databases and manipulating social media.
 Also here in America, the state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.

-It's all shameful, and it's made possible by a host of systemic flaws:
+It's all shameful, and systemic flaws make it possible:

 * Lack of transparency as manufacturers with troubling conflicts of interest produce closed, proprietary voting machines
 * Lack of knowledge about or interest in modern software architecture patterns, engineering best practices, UX strategies, technology options, accessibility, and good security hygiene